Lord Curry of Kirkharle KB CBE (Trustee)

 Charles is Membership Development Secretary of Gafcon (the Global Anglican Future Conference movement) and is now based in Sheffield.
 He studied Politics, Philosophy and Economics at Oxford University and Theology at Durham University.
 After a few years in the banking industry, he served as an ordained minister of the Church of England, both within and beyond its formal structures.

 From 2012 to 2016, he lived in Kenya and served as Archbishop’s Officer for Anglican Communion Affairs in the Anglican Church of Kenya under Archbishop Eliud Wabukala.
-This period of living and travelling in Africa gave him first hand experience of the developing world and his wife Gillian worked as an Environmental Educationalist with A Rocha, a biblically based Christian Conservation movement.
+This period of living and travelling in Africa gave him first-hand experience of the developing world and his wife Gillian worked as an Environmental Educationalist with A Rocha, a bible-based Christian Conservation movement.
 His own contribution to conservation was of a rather different kind as Chairman of the Friends of Nairobi Railway Museum.
 He is an honorary canon of All Saints’ Cathedral Nairobi.

 Charles has written widely on Anglican Communion matters and is the author of a major study of the theology of Rowan Williams and his leadership of the Communion.
 Part of his current role with Gafcon is the development of effective global networks which include gospel partnership in ministries of mercy to stand with the poorest and most marginalised.